 Development of intermediate skills in character design and animation coupled with computer animation production.
-Further development of skills in "clean-up," "inbetweening," "layout," "special effects," and "background."
+Further development of , skills in "clean-up," "inbetweening," "lavout." "special effects," and "background."

-351 Three Credits INTERMEDIATE ANIMATION II (SI)
+Three Credits 351 INTERMEDIATE ANIMATION II (SI)

-PREREQUISITES: FIA 220, 221, 250, 251, 350
+PREREQUISITES: FIA 220, 221,

 Develops the intermediate skills in character design and animation, coupled with computer animation production.
-Further development of the student's skills in "clean-up," "inbetweening," "layout," "special effects," and "background."
+Further development of the student's skills in "inbetweening," "layout," "clean-up," "special effects," and "background."

-360 Three Credits TYPOGRAPHY (FO)
+TYPOGRAPHY (FO)

-Introduction to communication problem solving through the visual language.
-Exploration of the fundamentals of typography and typographic design through a series of experimental and practical projects.
+Introduction to communication problem solving through the visual Exploration of language. the fundamentals of typography and typographic design through a series of experimental and practical projects.

-361 Three Credits ADVANCED PRINTMAKING (FO)
+Three Credits 361 ADVANCED PRINTMAKING (FO)